w3c/wai-inclusion/index.md

 {:.no_toc}
 ### Usability

 Usability is about designing products to be effective, efficient, and satisfying for the target audience of the product.
-In essence this would include the user experience for people with disabilities but usability guidance and tools often neglect accessibility considerations.
+In essence this would include user experience for people with disabilities but usability guidance and tools often neglect accessibility considerations.
 Usability provides techniques and approaches, such as user-centered design (UCD), that can be used to implement design considerations, including accessibility considerations, more effectively.

 In general, usability does not fully address the technical aspects of accessibility.
 Combining usability techniques with accessibility considerations effectively addresses user experience and technical requirements for people with disabilities.
 Involving people with disabilities in usability processes ensures usability of accessibility features (usable accessibility) and an improved user experience for everyone.